cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 * _Uninitialized variables_: those are global variables that are read by the program, but never written to.
   (The [Data Flow Optimization](#data-flow-optimization) detects uninitialized local and function variables.)

-Both cases deserve closer inspection, as they might be a result of a typo in a variable name.
+Both cases deserve a closer inspection, as they might be a result of a typo in a variable name.

 ## Jump Normalization